enzoaicardi/webcomponent/wiki/README.md

 As explained earlier it is an unopinionated library which leaves you free to choose how you want to manage your components.

-But if we assume that you want both server-side rendering and client-side responsiveness, you could have three separate files:
+But if we assume that you want both server-side rendering and client-side reactivity, you could have three separate files:

 -   `client-bundle.ts`
 -   `server-bundle.ts`